ahimahas/WhyNotAlgorithmInSwift/Tech Interview Questions/Escape from Maze/README.md

 ## Behind Story
-This algorithm problem comes from on-line coding test by e-commerce company, A.  There are two algorithm problems needed to be solved for 75 minite.
+This algorithm problem comes from on-line coding test.
+There are two algorithm problems needed to be solved for 75 minite.